ButinVladimir/cyberiada/ROADMAP.md

 Hacking city has multiple factions.
 Size is medium.

 Has following unlocks:
-- Server
+- Server (money spoofing program is default)
 - Hacking orders
-- Script automation (maybe too hard)
+- Different types of programs and automation
+- Higher starting quality of hacking shops

 ## Districts